-Edited by Gerhard Schlosser & Günter P. Wagner
+- Gerhard Schlosser &

 Modules are relatively independent building blocks.
 This simple definition suggests that it should be relatively easy to recognize them in the development and evolution of biological organisms.
 However, there are many degrees of modularity, so any definition is likely to have some ambiguities.
 One way of identifying developmental modules is the repetitive use of a particular mechanism in different developmental situations.
 Another characteristic is a tight internal connection between the parts of the module, with fewer, but well defined, connections to the rest of the system in which the module works.